KlugeNico/SimpleECS/README.md

 I made my own ECS, to get a better understanding for ECS and to get full control to implement features I need.

+I'm sorry, but it's not recommended to use it yet, because versioning did't started and there will be major changes in syntax maybe.
+If you are really interested in using it contact me, so I will release it and adept my way of working on it.

 ## Differences to EntityX

 As far as I understood the code of EntityX, it is designed in a way I, which makes it very difficult (or impossible) to add components and systems from an external library.
 Because I want my games to be easy modifiable I need this feature.
 Also I think it's necessary to split the execution of expensive systems over multiple frames, because they can not be processed in one frame.